MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/portfolio.md

 Canonical names make your hostname point to another.
 You want www.mycoolurl.com to point to www.myuncoolurl.herokuapp.com.

- On namecheap.com:
+*On namecheap.com:*

-1. Log in.
+0. Log in.
-2. Hover over "My account" and click "manage domains".
+0. Hover over "My account" and click "manage domains".
-3. Click on your domain.
+0. Click on your domain.
-4. Click "All Host records" in the blue menu on the left.
+0. Click "All Host records" in the blue menu on the left.
-5. In the "www" row
+0. In the "www" row
     * Enter the URL you want to point to under the "IP Address/URL" column.
     * Select CNAME (Alias) under "Record Type".
-6. Click "Save Changes".
+0. Click "Save Changes".

- In your terminal
+*In your terminal*

-1. Navigate to the directory that holds your portfolio's repo.
+0. Navigate to the directory that holds your portfolio's repo.
-2. Run "heroku domains:add www.mycoolurl.com".
+0. Run "heroku domains:add www.mycoolurl.com".

 More detailed instructions:
-[namecheap.com setup][namecheap-tutorial]
+[namecheap setup][namecheap-tutorial]
 [heroku setup][heroku-tutorial]

 [heroku-tutorial]: https://devcenter.heroku.com/articles/custom-domains